Agent workloads scale with tasks, users, and repeated tool calls.

 My research trains small models to use agentic scaffolding reliably enough that external memory and computation compensate for limited parametric capacity.

-Building blocks for agentic small language models.
+My work builds components for agentic small language models.

 KARD: Knowledge-Augmented Reasoning